-Take, oh, take me as I am; summon out what I shall be; Set your seal upon my heart and live in me.
+Take, oh, take me as I am; summon out what I shall be;

+Set your seal upon my heart and live in me.
-- As we close this time of prayer, let us join together to pray for all those things for which P our Lord would have us ask. - $\mathbf{C}$ Our Father in heaven, hallowed be your name, your kingdom come, your will be done on earth as in heaven.

-Give us today our daily bread.
+- P As we close this time of prayer, let us join together to pray for all those things for which our Lord would have us ask. - C Our Father, who art in heaven, hallowed be thy name, thy kingdom come, thy will be done, on earth as it is in heaven.
+Give us this day our daily bread;

-Forgive us our sins as we forgive those who sin against us.

-Save us from the time of trial and deliver us from evil.
+and forgive us our trespasses, as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.

-For the kingdom, the power, and the glory are yours, now and forever.
+For thine is the kingdom, and the power, and the glory, forever and ever.
 Amen.